jonathangiamp/cryptozombies/help.md

 - Function parameters name start with an underscore character
 - Private function name start with an underscore character

+# Function modifiers

+There are different ways to modify function behavior

+#### Visibility modifiers

+- A **private** function is only accessible by other internal methods declared in the same contract scope
+- An **internal** function is like a private one except it is accessible from legacy contracts
+- A **public** functiuon is accessible for everyone
+- An **external** method is like public one except it can only be called from the outside

+#### State modifiers

+> Functions set with these modifier don't cost any gas when there are call

+- A **view** function don't save or write anything into the blockchain
+- A **pure** function is like a view one except it can't read the blockchain

 # Good to know

 - uint type is an alias to uint256